1. Policy Statement

 If the complaint involves questions about the actions or competencies of individual members of staff or trustees, other processes may subsume the complaints procedure and The SOFA Project may not be able to provide the person raising the complaint with all the relevant information.
 (For instance, employment legislation may prevent publication of the results of disciplinary processes)

-If either of these situations occurs the Chief Executive will provide an explanation without disclosing any restricted information.
+If either of these situations occurs the Retail & Operations Manager will provide an explanation without disclosing any restricted information.

 To ensure confidentiality, information about the progress of a complaint will only be provided to the person making the complaint.

 Customers making formal complaints are asked to write or email an explanation of the issue that has caused them to be dissatisfied.
 A complaint should also contain an explanation of what the person making the complaint requires to be done to resolve the issue.